-The iconic image of Dr. Martin Luther King, Jr. calmly smiling and waving at a peaceful but energized crowd – hopeful people as far as the eye can see – is one that’s so familiar, but never fails to inspire.
+The iconic image of Dr. Martin Luther King, Jr. leading the March on Washington for Jobs & Freedom – hopeful people as far as the eye can see – is one that’s so familiar, but never fails to inspire.

 Rather than being a stand-alone art activity, this is intended to be paired with discussion.
 If you’re looking for ways to begin the conversation here are a few ideas for places to start…